rachel94/metaknowledge/README-DOCS.md

 * Examples (from jupyter notebooks – see below)
 * Command Line Tool (done, but think we're removing this – see below)

-The existing documentation is one long page, that contains modules, classes, functions, but I see it being broken up like this (where each list element above represents a separate rst page, that's converted to a separate html page).
-So, the `docsGen.py` needs to create all the pages that haven't yet been made (some have been created manually if they don't need to come from docstrings, and the module pages are already being generated by `docsGen.py`).
-So far, it creates the 6 module pages.
-Let's talk about those first...
+### The details of the scripts

-Basically `writeModFiles` in `docsGen.py` uses the `ast` Python package to identify what parts of the files in those modules are docstrings, functions, parameters, and defaults.
+Basically `writeModFiles` in `getModules.py` uses the `ast` Python package to identify what parts of the files in those modules are docstrings, functions, parameters, and defaults.
 It reads the `__init__.py` file to find the overall docstrings (like an intro to the module).
 Then it opens any file that's not `__init__.py` and uses `ast` to find the functions (but not the classes).
-These get added to the new rst file first as part of a table of contents.
+These get added to the new RST file first as part of a table of contents.
 I chose to do this to follow the way the existing docs are, bc I thought it's useful for the pages that will have more functions.
-However, I'm running into trouble making links to different parts of the page with IDs in rst (see below), so right now the table of contents is just visual and not functional and therefore fairly counter productive.
-Anyway, then below that, the function and its parameters and defaults are listed, then the docstrings for that individual function, formatted to match the way the existing docs did it.
+However, I'm running into trouble making links to different parts of the page with IDs in RST (see below), so right now the table of contents is just visual and not functional and therefore fairly counter productive.
+Anyway, then below that, the function and its parameters and defaults are listed (also found using the `ast` package), then the docstrings for that individual function, formatted to match the way the existing docs did it.

-The rst files are created in the proper folder for rtd to use them.

 In "What's left to do" below, I explain what still needs to be done.
 Feel free to use pieces of Reid's code as well for that.
-While I ended up rewriting a lot, his could still be used with some modifications!
+While I ended up rewriting a lot, his could still be used with some modifications.

-### Converting the docstrings to work with rst
+### Converting the docstrings to work with RST
-In order to make the docstrings convert properly to rst, I needed to make changes to the docstrings in each of the `.py` files.
+In order to make the docstrings convert properly to RST, I needed to make changes to the docstrings in each of the `.py` files.
 I did most of this using regular expressions, which you can find in <a href="https://github.com/rachel94/metaknowledge/blob/master/metaknowledge/docs/regex.md">regex.md</a>.
 Once you get going with this it doesn't take too long.
-The modules are almost done, except for the following (see "what's left to do" below).
+Essentially what you're doing is changing them from markdown to RST, so that when our scripts read it in, it's already in RST. <a href="http://docutils.sourceforge.net/docs/user/rst/quickref.html">This document about the RST syntax</a> will prove useful for this too, but you don't have to change *everything* so I'm hoping what remains won't be too time consuming to do.

 ### Running the scripts!
-In the docs directory...
-`python3 docsGen.py` to run the script and create the rst files. do this anytime you update your docstrings or change functions.
-Then do `make html`. this converts the rst to html files for rtd Then push to git to make this accessible on rtd
+When you want to run the scripts to generate the RST files from any updated docstrings,  `cd` into `metaknowledge/docs`, and then run each script.
+Do this anytime you update your docstrings or change functions.
+Then type `make html`. this converts the RST to html files for RTD.
+If you're ready to make this live, then push to git to make it accessible on RTD.

 ## What's left to do

+### One script that runs all the others
+This should be fairly trivial to implement, but I think it might be useful to have one script that just calls the other four (`getExs`, `getModules`, `getClasses`, `getFunctions`).
+But I guess an argument against that is if there's situations where you'd only want to be running one of those at a time.
+I'll leave this up to you.

 ### Generating the docs for functions, classes, Methods
 Aug 12: